colbyhowell/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+Sessions allow the user to store a session id on their local machine, and check that id against an id on the server.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+bcrypt allows us to hash a password and then we store that password before saving it to the database.
+This is a more secure way of protecting the user.

 - [ ] What does bcrypt do to slow down attackers?

+When a password is stored as a hash, it is incredibly difficult to crack the hash.
+It can take years to crack a hashed password without more information.

 - [ ] What are the three parts of the JSON Web Token?

+A header, payload, and a signature

 ## Minimum Viable Product